RaccoonCH/Rakkit/docs/en/graphql/start/introduction.md

 };
 ```

-The biggest problem is code redundancy which makes it difficult to keep things in sync.
+The biggest problem is code redundancy (DRY principle) which makes it difficult to keep things in sync.
 To add a new field to our entity, we have to jump through all the files: modify the entity class, then modify the schema, and finally update the interface.
 The same goes with inputs or arguments: it's easy to forget to update one of them or make a mistake with a type.
 Also, what if we've made a typo in a field name?
 The rename feature (F2) won't work correctly.

-**TypeGraphQL** comes to address these issues, based on experience from over a year of developing GraphQL APIs in TypeScript.
+**Rakkit** comes to address these issues.
 The main idea is to have only one source of truth by defining the schema using classes and a bit of decorator help.
-Additional features like dependency injection, validation and auth guards help with common tasks that would normally have to be handled by ourselves.
+Additional features like dependency injection and middlewares help with common tasks that would normally have to be handled by ourselves.

+## Copyrights

+This documentation is based on the **[TypeGraphQL](https://github.com/19majkel94/type-graphql)** documentation, because our framework works almost the same way.
+As a result, parts of it will be modified and others added.
+The name Rakkit will then be replaced by Rakkit.
+*Copyright (c) 2018 Michał Lytek*